The Pioneers (1960s–70s)

 Getting started with Flow & Flow Tools

-Throughout this workshop we will use Flow, an AI creative studio by Google that lets you create and edit images and video.
-Earlier this year Flow launched Tools, an AI coding environment which lets you create bespoke tools and workflows in natural language – image effects, custom shaders and more.
+Throughout this workshop we will use Flow, an AI creative studio by Google.
+Earlier this year Flow launched Tools, an AI coding environment which lets you create bespoke tools and workflows using natural language – image effects, custom shaders and more.
 Today, we'll start with 3 pre-made Flow Tools, then remix them to make them our own.

 2. Technique Examples